blavikensbutcher/blavikensbutcher/README.md

 with passion to AI, Crypto & Sport
 <br>
 <br>
-- :telescope: I’m learning React, React Native and Node.js
+- :telescope: do things in React, React Native and Node.js

 ---